Relocation Guide · Last updated 2 June 2026

 Gibraltar has two main income tax systems for residents: the Allowances Based System (ABS) and the Gross Income Based System (GIBS).
 Most residents use ABS.
 The effective tax rate for most retirees with moderate incomes is well below the equivalent UK rate.

-The key headline figures for Gibraltar tax (at the time of writing):
+The headline figures for Gibraltar tax (as of May 2026):

 - Income tax: Tax-free personal allowance, then graduated rates.
 Standard rates are lower than UK equivalent bands.